Australia and the Indonesian occupation of East Timor: Governmental responses

-Whitlam Government era 1974–75
+Whitlam government 1974–75

-There are a number of reasons why the Whitlam Government supported Indonesia's annexation of East Timor.
+There are a number of reasons why the Whitlam government supported Indonesia's annexation of East Timor.
 Whitlam, speaking to the ABC, said to an extent, his Government was carrying on the view that East Timor was not viable as an independent state.
 Additionally, there were initial fears of a possible Communist government being installed in East Timor by the Timorese, after the withdrawal of the Portuguese.
-This saw the Whitlam Government look favourably upon Indonesian annexation, and Whitlam expressed this desire to Suharto in a visit to him in 1974.
+This saw the Whitlam government look favourably upon Indonesian annexation, and Whitlam expressed this desire to Suharto in a visit to him in 1974.